zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

 - Only one API Catalog can be active at any moment.
 - HA settings are the same across both installations.
 - Each intance has its own configuration file (e.g. `zowe.yaml` file), and the HA and security settings are synchronized.
+- Onboarded services must be also in high availability mode.

-## Procedure
+## Steps

 Use the following procedure to perform the upgrade in high availability mode.

 1. Install a new Zowe instance with the upgraded version.
 2. Switch traffic to the new instance to avoid downtime.

 ### New installation